Kesop1/SmartHome/README.md

 # SmartHome
-My smart home using OpenHab, Arduino, MQTT
+My smart home using OpenHab, Arduino and MQTT